-Sustainable turtle fishery management
+Sustainable sea turtle fishery management

 Has changing turtle fishery management regulations in the Turks and Caicos Islands made a difference for the turtles?

 Sea turtles are under threat across our oceans.
-They become tangled in fishing nets and drown, their eggs are harvested for food and they can die as a consequence of eating plastic bags that the mistake for jelly fish.
+They become tangled in fishing nets and drown, their eggs are harvested for food and they can die as a consequence of eating plastic bags that they mistake for jelly fish.
 In the Caribbean we’ve been working with the Marine Conservation Society (MCS) for several years, helping them ensure that small-scale fishing of local populations of sea turtles is done sustainably.
 With PTES funding, MCS collected valuable data that they presented to the local government as evidence of how to manage local fisheries sustainably.
 Happily, in 2014, in light of this evidence, the Turks and Caicos Islands (TCI) Government changed its fishery legislation to improve management of its traditional turtle fishery.

 Now it’s time to revisit those fishermen who worked with the team to check whether they are following the guidance and complying with the regulations.